nanocurrency/nano-docs/docs/glossary.md

 When a specific node marks a [confirmed](#confirmation) transaction as locally irreversible by setting the [account's](#account) [confirmation height](#confirmation-height) (in the node database) to the now higher [block height](#block-height) of the confirmed transaction.
 Cementing is a node-level operation.

 #### Confirmation
 When a block (transaction) gathers enough votes from the network to pass [quorum](#quorum).
-Note that confirmed sends are irreversible (i.e. fully-settled), but the receiver must publish a corresponding receive block before they will be able to spend the [pending](#pending) funds.
+Note that confirmed sends are irreversible (i.e. fully-settled), but the receiver must publish a corresponding receive block before they will be able to spend the [receivable](#receivable) funds.
 Confirmation is a network-level decision.

 #### Confirmation Height
 A number stored in the local node database that represents the highest (most recent) [confirmed](#confirmation) block in an account chain.
 Related to (but different from) [block height](#block-height).